 This annual Wilmington art event has been going strong for 50+ years.
 Over 100 juried artists from across the country sell one of a kind art works while creative food trucks provide trendy foods.
 The selection is impressive and priced just right.
 A crowd favorite was the 44 ounce Georgia Peach iced tea, served in a Ziploc bag.
 It was delicious!

 In addition to art, sculptures, jewelry, clothing, books, and pottery are sold.
-There is a special area for children to make arts and crafts, play on outdoor equipment, and have their face painted.
+There is a special area for children to make arts and crafts, play on the outdoor equipment, and have their face painted.
 Live music performances are also a hot offering.
 The Brandywine Zoo (over 50 years old) is located on the hill behind the festival.

-Delaware’s best kept secret is the free Air Mobility Command Museum in Dover.
+Delaware’s best-kept secret is the free Air Mobility Command Museum in Dover.
 This one of a kind museum houses operational collector and retired planes from the Air Force.
 31 planes in total make up the aircraft fleet, including Air Force 2 (VC-9C) that carries the Vice-President or often First Ladies, bombers, helicopters, and cargo haulers.

 The Air Mobility Command Museum houses a control tower (Dover’s Air Force Base cab until 2009), simulator, and airport.
 Inside of the museum, a C-47A Skytrain shows off the D-Day invasion stripes from its World War II days.
-These aircrafts dropped supplies and paratroops, hauled injured soldiers, and dropped flares during the massive attacks.
+These aircraft dropped supplies and paratroops, hauled injured soldiers, and dropped flares during the massive attacks.

 A renovated blacksmith shop at Montchanin Village houses Krazy Kat’s Restaurant.
-This 19th century village is on the National Register of Historic Places in the Brandywine Valley and though it has modern conveniences, the village resonates from life centuries ago when the workers from the du Pont powder mills lived there.
+This 19th-century village is on the National Register of Historic Places in the Brandywine Valley and though it has modern conveniences, the village resonates from life centuries ago when the workers from the du Pont powder mills lived there.

 Crazy Kat’s prides itself on innovative and eclectic fine dining.
 The funky interior includes animal print upholstered furniture and a cozy fireplace.
 Delicious French cuisine is served on leopard print china.
 Creative menu options include Berry Bruschetta, Crepe Madame, and Cider Caramel Glazed Wild Boar Rack Chop.
 Krazy Kat’s Crab Bisque is heavenly, loaded with chunks of succulent crab in an uber rich broth.
 Do not miss their incredible wine menu with wines from around the world and Sunday brunch.

-Perhaps the most well known business in the state of Delaware is Dogfish Head Brewery, the holy grail of craft beers.
+Perhaps the most well-known business in the state of Delaware is Dogfish Head Brewery, the holy grail of craft beers.
 Dogfish specializes in off centered beer for “off centered people”.
 Job applicants have to explain how their off centeredness fits the existing team.

 This popular brewery opened in 1995 and quickly made the Top 50 Breweries in the US list with its 20 styles of beer.
 Dogfish Head Brewery has even branched out to hand crafted spirits.
 Today, the brewery produces 240K barrels of beer and is the 15th largest, of around 4500, craft brewery.
 Dogfish Head Brewery’s free year round tours dazzle guests with their 200 barrel system.
-Your visit might even include a trip inside the steampunk treehouse that decorates the Dogfish Head lawn.
+Your visit might even include a trip inside the steampunk tree house that decorates the Dogfish Head lawn.

 I hope this list will encourage you to add the state of Delaware to your travel plans.
 For those of you who have been there, what else would you have added to this list?
 If you have not traveled to Delaware, do these attractions interest you?
 Happy traveling friends.